 A relatively large number of people in St. Marie - Nashua telecommute to their jobs.
 Overall, about 17.25% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of St. Marie - Nashua citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.17% of adults 25 and older in St. Marie - Nashua have a college degree.
+In terms of college education, St. Marie - Nashua is nearly on par with the US average for all cities of 21.84%: 19.17% of adults 25 and older in St. Marie - Nashua have a bachelor's degree or advanced degree.

 The per capita income in St. Marie - Nashua in 2022 was $28,867, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $115,468 for a family of four.
 However, St. Marie - Nashua contains both very wealthy and poor people as well.